NVIDIA/NeMo/README.md

 of training datasets, by changing the blend in the `model.data.data_prefix` parameter.

+We don't support training mT5 models on you own dataset at the moment.

 ### 4.5.
 Model Training
 <a id="markdown-model-training" name="model-training"></a>
-We provide an easy-to-use yet powerful pipeline to perform distributed training of both GPT-3 and T5 models across multiple nodes and GPUs.
+We provide an easy-to-use yet powerful pipeline to perform distributed training of both GPT-3, T5 and mT5 models across multiple nodes and GPUs.
 We also provide well-established recipes for different sizes models, where the throughput has been maximized, and the convergence properties of the models have been tested and confirmed.